survos-sites/pwa-bundle-demo-fw7/README.md

 4. Open `https://localhost` in your favorite web browser and [accept the auto-generated TLS certificate](https://stackoverflow.com/a/15076602/1352334)
 5. Run `castor stop` to stop the Docker containers.

-### With Symfony CLI

-If not already done, [install Symfony CLI](https://symfony.com/download).

-You can also install the TLS certificates to have HTTPS working out of the box: `symfony server:ca:install`

-1. Run `git clone git@github.com:Spomky-Labs/phpwa-demo.git && cd phpwa-demo` to clone the demo and move to the created folder
-2. Run `composer install` to install the dependencies
-3. Run `symfony console assets:install` to install the assets
-4. Run `symfony console importmap:install` to install frontend dependencies 5.Run `symfony console tailwind:build` to build the frontend assets
-6. Run `symfony console asset-map:compile` to compile the assets
-7. Run `symfony server:start` to start the project
-8. Run `symfony open:local` to open the app in your default web browser.
-Alternatively, you can go the http://localhost:8000
-9. Run `symfony server:stop` to stop the server

-## Getting Started

-Install Symfony CLI and PostgreSQL

-composer require spomky-labs/phpwa

-bin/console d:d:c

-## License

-It is available under the MIT License.